grafana/grafana/docs/sources/panels/field-configuration-options.md

 - If y u want a space -> If you want a space
 - `suffix:<suffix>` for custom unit that should go after value.
 - `time:<format>` For custom date time formats type for example `time:YYYY-MM-DD`.
 See [formats](https://momentjs.com/docs/#/displaying/) for the format syntax and options.
-- `si:<base scale><unit characters>` For custom SI units, example `si: mF`.
+- `si:<base scale><unit characters>` for custom SI units.
+For example: `si: mF`.
 This one is a bit more advanced as you can specify both a unit and the source data scale.
 So if your source data is represented as milli (thousands of) something prefix the unit with that SI scale character.
 - `count:<unit>` Use this for a custom count unit.